thamesweb/HackToberFest2023/README.md

 # Hacktober Fest 2021

-Your PR will be merge if your changes are Attractive.<br>
-You can contribute to this repository by Adding Your Projects, any Excecutable Programs or just make another folder at appropriate position and add there whatever you want (must be related to programming and Projects).
+You can contribute to this repository by Adding Your Projects, any Executable Programs or just make another folder at appropriate position and add there whatever you want (must be related to programming and Projects).
 <br>

 Raise an issue so that I can assign you then make PR.